jmespath-community/python-jmespath/README.rst

 JMESPath (pronounced "james path") allows you to declaratively specify how to extract elements from a JSON document.

+JMESPath Community is an unofficial community effort to promote improvements and updates to the JMESPath language specification.

 For example, given this document::